globalworkspace/privacy-policy/README.md

 Here is a brief information of what data is collected and where it is used.
+Last update: 07/16/2024

 ## How this data is collected?
   They are collected whenever you send a message using our services.